gearhere/auction-house/README.md

 **create_auction_result.php**

 - [ ] (make pop a function)
+- [ ] first insert into create auction table, then insert then auction table.
+- [ ] replace

 **function.php**

 - [ ] make it could be use by register and create auction
+- [x] move to create_auction_result.php
+- [x] in save_to_database, modify sellerId to real value based on session variable and connection to database.

 **process_registration.php**

 - [ ] registration detail requirements wrong
+- [ ] address and tel not inserted into database.

 ## Optional Ideas